SVAG-Bench: A Large-Scale Benchmark for Multi-Instance Spatio-temporal Video Action Grounding: Dataset Overview

 \begin{enumerate} \item We use the \href{https://spacy.io/}{spaCy} library to tokenize and parse all natural language queries, extracting all tokens with a POS tag of VERB. \item For sentences containing multiple consecutive verbs (e.g., ``a person stops walking''), we retain only the main action verb and remove the preceding verbs such as ``stops'', ``starts''. \item Verb diversity is computed as the number of unique verb lemmas across all queries. \end{enumerate}

 A word cloud of all annotated verbs is shown in Fig.~\ref{fig:wordcloud} to visualize the linguistic diversity.
 The cloud includes verbs in different tenses (e.g., “moving”, “turns”).
 This level of lexical variability enhances the usefulness of this dataset for training and evaluating language-based video understanding models.
-As can be seen from Table~\ref{tab:dataset_comparison}, it (903 actions) is more than the other three datasets (GroOT: 197, VidSTG: 246, and HC-STVG: 515), and slightly higher than Ref-Youtube-VOS (876).
+As can be seen in Table~\ref{tab:dataset_comparison}, SVAG's 903 actions is more than the other three datasets (GroOT: 197, VidSTG: 246, and HC-STVG: 515), and slightly higher than Ref-Youtube-VOS (876).

 \textbf{Language Query Length.} The complexity of natural language queries is another important factor in assessing annotation diversity.
 We analyze the distribution of query lengths in terms of word count, as depicted in Fig.~\ref{fig:query_word-counts}.
 The results indicate that the majority of queries fall within the range of 6 to 10 words, striking a balance between conciseness and descriptive richness.
 The average length of all queries is about 9.58 words.
 This allows the queries to be both informative and tractable for grounding models.
+The properties of the subsets of SVAG-Bench and a detailed statistical breakdown across other aspects of the dataset are provided in Appendix~\ref{appendix:statistics}.